bentomhall/nih-system/homebrewery/world/player-options.md

 Additionally, you no longer need to end your turns in contact with a solid surface while using Raging Leaps, as you can balance on the air itself.

 \page
-## War Mage
+## Warmage
 Not all practitioners of wizardry are academics.
 Trained in military schools to accompany soldiers into battle against foes both humanoid and monstrous, the warmages are, as their name suggests, specialists in the combat applications of magic.
 While their magic, like that of wizards, is learned rather than instinctive or channeled, the warmages focus on rote memorization of useful magical formulae and the practical applications of such spells.
 This limits their ultimate power as they do not have the theoretical understanding of the deeper magics.
 On the other hand, this practical approach allows them to be more efficient with their spell-casting than most wizards.

-War Mages in Noefra are most common in Auringon and Wyrmhold, although many nations have begun training their own due to the increased risk of hostilities.
+Warmages in Noefra are most common in Auringon and Wyrmhold, although many nations have begun training their own due to the increased risk of hostilities.

 {{classTable,wide
 ##### The Warmage